Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 **Hash**

-An M5D [hash](../docs/1.7/slpk_hashtable.cmn.md) is used to improve loading time.
+In 1.7, an M5D [hash](../docs/1.7/slpk_hashtable.cmn.md) is used to improve loading time.
 The hash must be the last item at the end of the central directory and named `@specialIndexFileHASH128@`.

 ### 1.7 SLPK Structure